arduino/docs-content/content/hardware/04.pro/boards/portenta-c33/datasheets/datasheet.md

 The Portenta C33 can be powered through one of these interfaces:

 - USB-C® port
-- 3.7V single cell lithium-ion/lithium-polymer battery, connected through the onboard battery connector
+- 3.7V single-cell lithium-ion/lithium-polymer battery, connected through the onboard battery connector
 - External 5V power supply connected through the MKR-styled pins

 <p style="text-align: justify;">